 Water Tower Place

 Let your little elves share their hopes and dreams for the perfect Christmas present at Michigan Avenue’s shopping Mecca.
-Santa is all ears and will sit for a memorable photo that will look great on holiday cards or your Facebook wall.
+Santa is all ears and will sit for a memorable photo that will look great on holiday cards or your Instagram feed.
 While you’re there, hit American Girl Place for shopping or tea.

 Bass Pro Shops

 Go back in time to the Gilded Age to celebrate the traditions of storytelling and sing-a-longs that spread Christmas magic.
-The little ones can share their wishes with Santa, and everyone can get together for a family photo in the festive grand ballroom.
-During your visit, you can also check out the rest of the museum, which hosts an impressive collection of Fine and Decorative Arts, including important works by Herter Brothers and Louis Comfort Tiffany.
+The little ones can share their wishes with Santa and participate in art projects, a lively story time and sing-a-longs.
+Afterwards, the family can gather for a photo in the festive grand ballroom.

 SANTA BRUNCHES & DINNERS

 This venue has a few different options for Santa sit-downs.

 Saturdays, Nov.
 24, Dec.
 1, 8, 15 & 22, 11 a.m.